'Jacques Cartier' rose Description

 Some say the rose sold as 'Jacques Cartier' is really 'Marchesa Boccella' .
 There is also some difference of opinion about raiser.
 [See References]

-Due to confused labeling, the rose now grown as 'Jacques Cartier' must be exhibited as 'Marchesa Boccella' in American Rose Society rose shows.
-However, the correct original name of the rose was 'Marquise Boccella'.
+Due to confused labeling, the rose now grown as 'Jacques Cartier' must be exhibited as 'Marchesa Boccella' in American Rose Society rose shows in order to be eligible for the Dowager Queen award (roses pre 1867).

 Please see References for more information.